 Read about my trip: Journey into the Wilderness of Lake Clark National Park

 How to go: Alaska Alpine Adventures Twin Lakes Paddle Tour

 4. Inuvik and Tuktoyaktuk – Canada’s Extreme Far North

 Most people go to the Arctic by ship cruise in the summer – it’s the most accessible, however, Canada’s Northwest Territory is more accessible than you think.
 It’s accessible in the summer and the winter, which makes it even more unique.

 And if you are looking for real authentic arctic experiences, Canada’s Arctic is just as stunning and culturally rich to visit as the popular arctic countries.
 There are no roads connecting communities in the Canadian Arctic.
 Instead, you use the water systems as boat highways in the summer and the ice highways in the winter.

 This is extreme travel, you go all the way up to the shores of the Arctic Ocean in Tuktoyaktuk!
-They’ll furnish the warm gear you need for reindeer herding, snow mobiling, igloo building, and more!
-And be prepared to have a warm welcome by the locals!
+They’ll furnish the warm gear you need for reindeer herding, snowmobiling, igloo building, and more!
+And be prepared to have a warm welcome from the locals!